Antetokounmpo scores 38 as Bucks outlast Pelicans 129-125

 Ingram and former Buck Eric Bledsoe missed 3-pointers and Ingram committed a charge before time ran out.

 Antetokounmpo and Williamson showed their knack for getting to the hoop, with their first-quarter performances as evidence.
 Williamson’s 11 points included a drive past Antetokounmpo to score with a right-hand layup, two dunks and a putback of his own missed dunk.
-Antetokounmpo’s 13 points included turnaround hook and three layups.
+Antetokounmpo’s 13 points included a turnaround hook and three layups.

 It was the third matchup between the two superstars, with Antetokounmpo outscoring and outrebounding Williamson in both previous matchups.